baruchel/APLedit/README.md

 APLedit
 =======

-A line-editor with a pop-up menu for easely inserting special APL characters It is able to interact with any interpreter using readline (like GNU APL).
+A line-editor with a pop-up menu for easely inserting special APL characters.
+It is able to interact with GNU APL.

 Compile it with:

     gcc -Wall -fPIC -shared -o apledit.so apledit.c -ldl

 The key bindings must be set in the ~/.inputrc configuration file of each user.
+If for some reason another file is wanted, its path has to be stored in the APLEDIT_INITFILE environment variable.
 Example:

     $if APLedit